About

 • 30th June: Abstract submission deadline

-• 31st July: Early bird registration deadline
+• 31st July:9th August: Early bird registration deadline

-• 25th September: General registration deadline
+• 2nd October: General registration deadline

 • 9th October: Conference begins